Large SVARs: Conjugate Priors and Posteriors

-for ${\bf Y}=[{\bf y}_1\;\;\cdots\;\;{\bf y}_T]^\prime$ and ${\bf X}=[{\bf x}_1\;\;\cdots\;\;{\bf x}_T]^\prime$.
+for $\bfY=[\bfy_1\;\;\cdots\;\;\bfy_T]^\prime$ and $\bfX=[\bfx_1\;\;\cdots\;\;\bfx_T]^\prime$.

-The conjugate normal-inverse-Wishart prior is widely used in Bayesian VARs due to its computational convenience \citep*[see][]{faust1998robustness,uhlig2005effects,RRWZ2010,kilian2012agnostic,kilianmurphy2014,arias2025uniform}.
-When combined with the conventional accept-reject approach, it produces independent draws from the posterior, which makes it especially attractive for simulation-based methods.
-However, it also imposes a Kronecker structure on the prior distribution of $\mathbf{B}$, thereby constraining its covariance matrix.
-This structure induces a dependence, within each equation, between the variance of the residuals and the variance of the VAR coefficients—an assumption that may be undesirable in many empirical applications.
+The conjugate normal-inverse-Wishart prior is widely used in Bayesian VARs due to its computational convenience and desirable properties \citep*[see][]{uhlig1994macroeconomists,faust1998robustness,uhlig2005effects,sims1998bayesian,RRWZ2010,kilian2012agnostic,kilianmurphy2014}.
+When combined with the conventional accept-reject approach, it produces independent draws from the posterior, which makes it especially attractive.
+However, it also imposes a Kronecker structure on the prior distribution of $\bfB$, thereby constraining its covariance matrix, and it rules out {cross-variable} shrinkage.
+Consequently, researchers {often} consider: (i) the independent normal-inverse-Wishart prior, which avoids the Kronecker covariance structure and allows for greater flexibility; and (ii) the asymmetric priors proposed by \citet*{Chanassymetric}, {which are becoming popular because they accommodate} cross-variable shrinkage. {Although} we present the methodology using the conjugate normal-inverse-Wishart prior, due to its prevalence in the literature, in Online Appendix \ref{app:alt_priors} we also adapt the algorithm to these alternative priors.

-An alternative is the independent normal-inverse-Wishart prior, which avoids this covariance structure and allows for greater flexibility.
-However, implementing this prior requires a Gibbs sampler, as it does not yield conditionally independent draws.
-Since our algorithms rely on a Gibbs sampler, the computational advantage of the conjugate prior vanishes in our context.
-Nonetheless, we will present the methodology using the conjugate normal-inverse-Wishart prior, given its prevalence in the literature, but our algorithms could also be applied to the independent normal-inverse-Wishart prior.